eurostat/NLP4Stat/Knowledge Database/README.md

 <img src="./Figs/Fig1.jpg" alt="Loading ontologies" width="600"/>

+When you load the very first file (usually the ontology), also click on “Create graph explicitly”, to create the graph.
+After the first file is loaded, you should uncheck this option.

 The preferred order of loading the files is as follows:

 From the https://github.com/eurostat/NLP4Stat/tree/main/Knowledge%20Database/KD%20model%20v2 folder, get the *ontology* and *knowledge graph* subfolders, and then upload the files in the following order: